wangziqi2013/wangziqi2013.github.io/_posts/2019-08-22-achieving-non-inclusive-cache-performance-with-inclusive-caches.markdown

 window from the eviction of P and the next eviction of Q. If the core cache access of block Q only happens after Q has been evicted from the shared cache, this access will still be a miss as in the normal case.

+The last scheme is called Query Based Selection (QBS), which avoids invalidation of blocks in upper level caches which can increase the latency of such blocks.
+Instead, QBS lets the shared cache query the state of a block when it is to be evited, and assesses whether the block is suitable as a candicate for eviction.
+The assessment works as follows.
+If the block to be evicted is in multiple core caches, the block is considered as a frequently accessed block, and will be moved to the head of the LRU chain.
+This process may go several rounds before a block is found as the eviction candidate, which is not necessarily on the critical path, since a cache miss is being handled at that moment (recall that evictions are often caused by capacity misses, which requires fetching the data from lower levels anyway).
+The shared